PyamJv/personal-site/src/data/about.md

 # Travel / Geography

-- My Ethinc Background is Persian but I was born in austin Texas USA, but have lived in canada all mylife
+- My Ethinc Background is Persian but I was born in Austin Texas USA, but have lived in Canada all mylife
 - I have been all over the world with my family mostly with my mom
 - In North America I have to a couple states (florida,vermont,Massachusetts) and I have traveled across canada except for britsh columbia, and have been to pacific and atlantic side of mexcio
 - In Europe I have been to: England, France, Germany, Poland, Chech Republic, Greece, Turkey, Italy, Spain